Javin52/CS446-Backend/README.md

 - search tutorial

 ## Notes:
-In this, I have made all comments to be the same structure as a normal post, meaning that a comment is really a post just associated to another post.
+- In this, I have made all comments to be the same structure as a normal post, meaning that a comment is really a post just associated to another post.
 With this, some methods like get a specific comment, edit a comment, and delete comment can be called using the methods dedicated to posts.
 The only comment specific methods are create comment and get all comments for a user and post
+- I dont think there would ever be a use case where we would want to just remove the routine from a post, so that method does not exist, but you can delete the post to stop sharing the routine.

 ## Running
 To run use